 Cheers to another delicious and healthy alternative!

-If you’ve been reading my blog by now you may know how much I LOVE Italian dishes.
-With that being said, you also may know that I often make my favorite Italian dishes into healthy versions that I love to dig into, weekly.
-This meat sauce is delicious and always a hit; it can go with a ton of things!
-I often make a big batch to have for the week, and it always all goes!
+I LOVE Italian dishes.
+I often make my favorite Italian dishes into healthy versions that I love to dig into, weekly.
+This meat sauce is delicious, always a hit and so versatile!
+Serve it over zucchini noodles, spaghetti squash, the options are endless!
+I often make a big batch to have for the week, and I never get sick of it!

 My local Whole Foods Market had a sale today… and I love a good sale! $1.99 for Organic Strawberries.
 That is a serious steal.
 I decided to stock up and make a batch of my Chunky Strawberry Chia Seed Jam.
 What does this go perfectly with?
 Oh well… just about everything!
 On top of your morning oatmeal, spread on some toast, or mixed with almond butter to make a nut butter and jelly dip (oh yeah, that’s happening)… endless possibilities!

 5 cups organic strawberries, rinsed, hulled, and cut